-Cerebral Palsy Medical Negligence Cases
+Cerebral Palsy Medical Malpractice or Negligence Cases

-Many cerebral palsy cases can be linked to medical errors or mistakes made by a doctor or health care professional before, during, or immediately after the child’s birth.
+Many cerebral palsy cases can be linked to medical errors or mistakes made by a doctor or health care professional before, during, or immediately following the child’s birth.

 Why File a Cerebral Palsy Lawsuit?